kurt-krueckeberg/d-docs/notes/on_iterators.md

 Range find(Range r, E value)
 ```

-It consumes from r until it finds value and returns what\'s left of r.
+It consumes from `r` until it finds value and returns what\'s left of `r`.
 This means that you get access to the portion after the found value, but not before.

-Fortunately, this problem is easily solved by defining a new range type, Until.
-Until is a range that takes another range r and a value v, starts at the beginning of r, and ends just before r.front() == v (or at the
+Fortunately, this problem is easily solved by defining a new range type, `Until`. `Until` is a range that takes another range `r` and a value `v`, starts at the beginning of `r`, and ends just before `r.front() == v` (or at the
 natural end of r if v is not to be found).
 Lazy computation for the win!

 There are likely other things that iterators can do that ranges can\'t&mdash;it\'s a given.
 The good news is that there don\'t seem to be many, so range-based designs don\'t lose many of the tricks you can do with iterators.